BijanSeif/BraineryWizDocumentation/docs/_sources/Python_Version/installation.rst.txt

 .. note::

    BraineryWiz now has been compiled for multiple versions of Python.
-Currently **Python version 3.12.3** works for lates released version and **Python version 3.11.5** and **Python version 3.10.4** works but for older version of BraineryWiz. **If you are not using Anaconda**, you have to wait until anaconda supports Python version 3.12.
-Now you can install BraineryWiz and it works but it is not the lates version of BraineryWiz.
+Currently BraineryWiz works for Python versions **3.12.3**, **3.11.5** and **3.10.4**.
+Also, latest anaconda version with python 3.11.5 can support BraineryWiz.